pedrocr/camerasink/README.md

 ## Building

 Running "rake" with no arguments should both build the C code and run the test suite.
+Because of a few bugs found while writing this only the current gstreamer master branch will run this properly.
+When it's released gstreamer 1.2.3 should also do.

 ## Usage

-Right now there are three proof of concept programs. "testserver" is just a simplified version of "test-video" from gst-rtsp-server you can run it without arguments
+Right now there are three proof of concept programs. "testserver" is just a simplified version of "test-video" from gst-rtsp-server.
+Run it without arguments:

     $ ./bin/testserver
     stream ready at rtsp://127.0.0.1:8554/test